-The graphic novelist Scott McCloud’s upcoming manifesto on visual communication is rooted in what he calls “constructive rage.”
+The graphic novelist Scott McCloud’s manifesto on visual communication is rooted in what he calls “constructive rage.”

 Scott McCloud is unique in the world of comics.
 More than a draftsmen, he’s a philosopher of sorts, who uses his medium to explore and explain complex subjects, including comics themselves.
 In 1993 the award winning non fiction graphic novel, Understanding Comics, put a then 33 year old McCloud on the proverbial map and into cartooning curricula the world over.
 And a string of follow ups have further explained the power of McCloud’s favorite mode of expression.

 Scott McCloud: The advantage to comics, is that we trade in static images and we trade in static images in our own minds when we remember.
 We remember symbolically, we remember in static images that’s why when you’re in an airplane and you reach in the seat pocket in front of you you’re going to be looking at comics because they know that if you’re given a series of symbols, something still that that’s closer to the texture of memory.